Teenage Olympic sensation Eileen Gu wins gold. And crashes the Chinese internet - KTVZ

 “Even if I didn’t land it, I felt it would send a message out to the world and hopefully encourage more girls to break their own boundaries,” she added.
 “That was my biggest goal going into my last run.
 I reminded myself to have fun and enjoy the moment and that, no matter what, I was so grateful to even have this opportunity to even be here.”

-Fans filled the stands to cheer for Gu, who was born in the United States but decided in 2019 to compete for China.
-Known as the “snow princess” in China, Gu — already a reigning world champion — has become the unofficial face of China’s Olympic ambitions, and saw her popularity skyrocket in the lead-up to the Games.
+Fans filled the stands to cheer for Gu, who was born and raised in California but decided in 2019 to compete for China.
+Known as the “snow princess” among her Chinese fans, Gu — already a reigning world champion — has become the unofficial face of China’s Olympic ambitions, and saw her popularity skyrocket in the lead-up to the Games.

 Ledeux, who had been leading the competition until the last run when she overbalanced on the landing, sank to the ground in tears after the final result.
 Gu and Gremaud both knelt on the snowy floor to console her, pulling Ledeux into a hug and rubbing her back.